AdaCore/spark2014/docs/lrm/source/introduction.rst

   compatible with a "zero footprint" run-time library.

 As an example, a user developing an air traffic control system against DO-178C might impose two code policies, one for the domain of interest and one for the standard of interest.

-Since it should be possible to apply these policies  at multiple levels of granularity - for example at a package level rather than at a library level - and since it need not be the case that violation of one of these policies leads to a compilation error, then the existing Ada mechanisms of pragma Restriction and pragma Profile are not suitable.
-Hence, pragma Code_Policy will be introduced as a counterpart to pragma Profile and pragma Guideline will be introduced as a counterpart to pragma Restriction, meaning that a Code_Policy is a grouping of Guidelines.

-It is intended that code policies can be customised or new policies specified from a collection of guidelines.

-*No further detail is given in the current draft of this document on Code Policies.*
+These capabilities will be handled outside of the language since the need is not specific to SPARK, and has already been resolved either by Ada 2012 (pragma Restrictions and pragma Profile), or GNAT (pragma Restriction_Warnings) or by coding standard checkers (e.g. gnatcheck).

 .. todo::
    Complete detail on Code Policies.
    To be completed in the Milestone 4 version of this document.
+   Consider simply removing this whole section out of the refererence manual, and instead add pointers in the User's Guide.

 .. _ghost_entities: